Sale of Drugs Act 1952 and Regulations

 Minister

-S3(3) SODA - Make regulations for the conduct of the analysts, officers & inspectors
+S3(3) SODA - Make regulations for the conduct of the duties of analysts, officers and inspectors

 S26 SODA - To make regulations